 The accreditation of your degree will depend on where you choose to study.
 It will also be influenced by your level of study.
 At postgraduate level, you can expect to be awarded a Master of Science (MSc) or a Master of Research (MRes).
 Further study will award research degrees such as Master of Philosophy (MPhil) and Doctor of Philosophy (PhD).

 Depending on your institution, your course might be accredited by the Institution of Environmental Sciences (IES).

 Postgraduate course annual tuition fees are set by the institution, which means that they can differ.
 Postgraduate programmes are generally less expensive than undergraduate programmes.
 You will find detailed fee information on the institution webpage.

 - Postgraduate - £9,000

 During a postgraduate degree, such as an MSc, you will build on the knowledge and skills you gained at undergraduate level.
 The modules you study will cover the more specialist and complex areas of environmental science.
 You will gain a deeper understanding of both the traditional and contemporary concepts of the subject area.
 Modules and specialisms might include environmental pollution, oceans and coasts, species interactions, sanitation and health and political ecology.
 Assessment methods might include written work, presentations, and a final major research project.

 The entry requirements for an environmental science will depend on where you choose to study.
 They will also be influenced by the level of study for which you are applying.
-An undergraduate degree might require you to have a background in environmental science or geography.
-If you do not have a strong background in these areas, but can prove that you are passionate about environmental science, some universities may still consider your application.
 For a postgraduate degree, most universities will require you to have an undergraduate degree in environmental science, or a closely related subject.